Qazi Hussain Ahmad

-Qazi Hussain Ahmad (قاضی حسین احمد; born 12 January 1938 – 5 January 2013) was an Islamic scholar, democracy activist, and former Emir of Jamaat-e-Islami, the socially conservative Islamist political party in Pakistan.
+Qazi Hussain Ahmad (قاضی حسین احمد; born 12 January 1938 – 5 January 2013) was an Islamic scholar, pro-Islamic democracy activist and former Emir of Jamaat-e-Islami, the social conservative Islamist political party in Pakistan.

 He opposed the United States' participation in the war against the Taliban in neighbouring Afghanistan.

 Early life

 Background

-Ahmad was born in 1938 in the house of Muhammad Abdul Rab at Ziarat Kaka Sahib, Nowshera District, Khyber-Pakhtunkhwa, Pakistan.
+Ahmad was born to ethnic Pashtun parents in 1938 in the house of Muhammad Abdul Rab at Ziarat Kaka Sahib, Nowshera District, Khyber-Pakhtunkhwa, Pakistan.

 A teacher by profession, Ahmad was appointed as the President of Jamiat-e-Ulema-e-Hind for its Khyber-Pakhtunkhwa branch before 1947.
 Qazi Hussain Ahmed was the youngest among his ten siblings.

 After having completed early education at home, Ahmad was admitted to Islamia College, Peshawar and got his Master of Science (MSc) degree in geography from Peshawar University.
 He served as a lecturer at Jehanzeb College Swat for three years, teaching at the graduate level.
 After that, he started his own business.
 He was elected as vice-president, Khyber-Pakhtunkhwa (Provincial) Chamber of commerce and industry.
 Living in Khyber-Pakhtunkhwa gave him some familiarity with political affairs in neighboring Afghanistan.